marcologous/Open-Sauce-Fonts/README.md

 # Open Sauce Fonts

 Open Sauce Fonts is a font super family that I developed for Creative Sauce's internal type system.
 It is a compact typeface that is optimised for better viewing small text on screen and print.
-Open Sauce Sans fonts are under the SIL Open Font License and is going to be actively developed, improved and tested.
+Open Sauce fonts (Sans, One and Two) are under the SIL Open Font License and is going to be actively developed, improved and tested.

 ---